GameAutomators/eBook-Source/Examples/09-stick-hero.md

 - An Android Device with the ‘Stick Hero’ game installed in it.
 - Single Strand Wires, Coins, Relays are used to simulate the touch on the capacitive touch screen of phones and tablets.
 - Arduino is used to control the duration of the touch.
-- Matlab: Used for Image Processing
+- Matlab: Used for Image Processing.
 - Arduino IDE: For programming the Arduino.
 - IP Cam: It is an android app which enables us to use our smartphones cam as a web cam.
 You can use a webcam directly if you have a good quality webcam available.